Just what you'd expect of an actor when he's working (2,9)

 'just what you'd expect' is the definition.

-I know nothing about this answer so I cannot judge whether this works.
+I don't know anything about this answer so I cannot judge whether it can be defined by this definition.

 'an actor when he's working' is the wordplay.